diagrams/diagrams-doc/doc/manual.rst

     not twice as tall as the others.
 Note, however, that the final F rotates with the square as expected.
 Note also that the third and fourth F's are squished, as one would expect from a non-uniform scaling.
-The hand-wavy slogan is that non-`Local`-sized text is "affected by transformations, but without changing size".
+The hand-wavy slogan is that non-`local`-sized text is "affected by transformations, but without changing size".

-    The technical specification is that applying a transformation `T`:math: to non-`Local`-sized text actually results in applying the transformation `T/|T|`:math:, where `|T|`:math: denotes the *average scaling factor* of the transformation `T`:math:, computed as the square root of the positive determinant of `T`:math:.
-This behaves nicely: for example, the average scaling factor of `scale k` is `k`, so applying a uniform scaling to non-`Local`-sized text has no effect; it is also compositional, so applying `t` and then `s` to some text has exactly the same effect as applying `s <> t`.
+    The technical specification is that applying a transformation `T`:math: to non-`local`-sized text actually results in applying the transformation `T/|T|`:math:, where `|T|`:math: denotes the *average scaling factor* of the transformation `T`:math:, computed as the square root of the positive determinant of `T`:math:.
+This behaves nicely: for example, the average scaling factor of `scale k` is `k`, so applying a uniform scaling to non-`local`-sized text has no effect; it is also compositional, so applying `t` and then `s` to some text has exactly the same effect as applying `s <> t`.
     For more information, see the `avgScale` function and the comments